-The Neighbourhood Board received a budget from October 2019 and will receive a further budget from April 2020.
-The budget is to enable voluntary and community groups (Non Commercial) to apply for funding for projects/events, that will both benefit and enable the community and its residents.
-If you would be interested in putting together a funding application for consideration of the board, please complete the form at the link below:
+The Neighbourhood Board received a budget from April 2021.
+The budget is to enable voluntary and community groups (Non-commercial) to apply for funding for projects/events, that will both benefit and enable the community and its residents.
+If you would be interested in putting together a funding application for consideration of the board, please read the guidance and complete the form:

 The Neighbourhood Board also has access to another community grant funding pot provided by RRS, Resourse Recovery Solutions.
-If you are interested in making a funding application, then please complete the form at the link below:
+If you are interested in making a funding application, then please complete the RRS Funding Application Form.

 Find out how to become a member of your Neighbourhood Board.

 Partner/Community and Voluntary Organisations/Services

 - Sajda Kausar - NHS Derby City